davisshannon/attack_range_tuskcon/README.md

 8. `https://www.google.com/search?q=what+is+my+ip`
 9. `cd into attack_range_tuskcon`
 10. `edit attack_range.conf`
-- `range_name- Add your user number to the end of tuskcon-.`
+- `range_name- Add your bingo ball number to the end of tuskcon-.`
 11. `edit users.yml`
-- `change name to be user- and then your number.`
+- `change name to be user- and then your bingo ball number.`
 - `change email to be your email address.`
 - `change ip to be the IP address from number 8.
 Make sure to keep the /32 on the end.`
 - `change key to be your public key if you want to SSH to the Splunk and Zeek boxes.`